1968 Intercontinental Supercup

-The 1968 Intercontinental Supercup was the first edition of the Intercontinental Supercup, a matchup between the European and South American past winners of the Intercontinental Cup.
-The two-legged tie was contested between Italian club Internazionale and Brazilian club Santos.
-The first match-up between Internazionale and Santos ended with the Santásticos beating Inter 1–0 at Milan's San Siro.
-A second leg was programmed to be disputed but Inter rejected to participate any further.
-Santos were declared the winners.
+The 1968 Intercontinental Supercup was the first edition of the Intercontinental Supercup, a football competition between the European and South American past winners of the Intercontinental Cup.
+The final tie was contested in June 1969 between Italian club Internazionale and Brazilian club Santos.
+The first leg ended with the Santásticos beating Inter 1–0 at Milan's San Siro.
+A second leg was planned to be played but Inter rejected the invitation, and Santos were declared the winners.

 Participating clubs

 South American zone qualifiers

-This South American zone tournament was contested between November 13, 1968, and May 22, 1969, between Peñarol, Santos, and Racing, the three South American winners of the Intercontinental Cup to date.
+This South American zone tournament was contested between 13 November 1968 and 22 May 1969, between Peñarol, Santos, and Racing, the three South American winners of the Intercontinental Cup to date.
 Santos won the group and qualified to the final stage.